rthomas29/rthomas29.github.io/_posts/2018-01-01-React-Updating-State-from-Child-Components.markdown

     this.handleInputChange = this.handleInputChange.bind(this);
   }
   state = {
-    name: '', // setting initial value
+    name: '', // setting initial value of our name state }
-  }
   handleInputChange(event) {
+    event.preventDefault();
-    event.preventDefault(); // this stops the page from refreshing this.setState({ name: event.target.value })
+    this.setState({ name: event.target.value })
   }
 }